heyitsashleyhere/html-css-webProject/README.md

 ## 🗒️ Overview

 Built a simple personal website to showcase my growth as a web-developer from the start of my journey in 2021.
-This is my 2nd iteration I build in 2022, right after learning HTML and CSS.
+This is my 2nd iteration I build right after learning HTML and CSS (9 weeks).
 I didn't know any Javascript at the time and used a plugin.
-But now I added some simple Javascript for the countdown calender.
+But now (in 2022) I added some simple Javascript for the countdown calender.
 Strange feeling to go through my old codes, even though it was just a couple months ago.
 Please feel free to reach out to my and give me feedbacks :)

 ## 📲 Contact